Formation Begins with Allegiance

 Icebergology insists on this same order.

-At the deepest level of the iceberg lies allegiance—the ruling love, the trusted authority, the ultimate reference point.
+At the deepest level of the human heart lies allegiance—the ruling love, the trusted authority, the ultimate reference point.

 This is why Icebergology is not self-help baptized with Christian language.
 It is not technique-driven spirituality.
 It is not behavior management.